syncfusion-content/blazor-docs/blazor/button-group/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor ButtonGroup Component | Syncfusion
-description: Learn here about that how to working with the Blazor ButtonGroup component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor ButtonGroup component of Syncfusion, and more details.
 platform: Blazor
 control: ButtonGroup
 documentation: ug